Disposing of Asbestos Waste?

 Residents will be required to present valid identification to the scale house attendant confirming their home address, and contractors will be required to demonstrate in the form of a Manifest that the asbestos waste they are bringing in has originated from a location within one of the listed cities/areas.

 All customers dropping off asbestos waste will be required to fill out a Drywall/Asbestos Waste Declaration and Acknowledgement form.
+Forms can be picked up at the Bailey Landfill or the City Hall (8550 Young Road).

 The limit for home owners or farmers taking asbestos waste from their home or farm directly to the landfill for disposal is 20 bags per originating property per day, up to a maximum of 100 bags per originating property per calendar year.
 Home owners or farmers accompanying a contractor is NOT permitted under provincial legislation unless the contractor possesses a Manifest and Hazardous Waste Transport Licence (more information in the paragraph below).
 The BC Ministry of Environment and Climate Change Strategy has indicated that the vehicle and any vehicle extensions (eg. utility trailer) used to transport the asbestos waste should be registered in the name of the home owner or farmer where the asbestos originated.